g31s/terraform-aws-ecs-fargate/README.md

 # Terraform AWS ECS Fargate Module

-This module create fargate cluster in ECS.
-Module is desinged to quicly implement fargate cluster for appmesh microservices or virtual gateway.
+This module creates a fargate cluster in ECS.
+The module is designed to quickly implement fargate cluster for appmesh microservices or virtual gateway.
 Following are the features

 ## Features
 - Appmesh
 - Cloudmap service
-- Virtual Gateway envoy proxy with load balancer
+- Virtual Gateway envoy proxy with a load balancer
 - Sidecars supported:
   - envoy proxy
   - aws xray
 - Secret Manager
-- Elastic container registory (ECR)
+- Elastic container registry (ECR)
-- Auto Scalling
+- Auto Scaling
 - Cloudwatch Dashboard
 - SSL cert on LB